dmc-uilabs/dmcdeploy/azure/README.md

 # README #

-How to use this repository to create your stack on AZURE.
+How to use this repository to create your stack on AZURE...

 Last changed on -- JUN.
 23.16